 For additional screening, ornamental grasses have been added.
 Ornamental grasses can grow up to 6-10 ft high in a single season and are a great choice for concealing a large backyard eyesore.
 Countless colorful varieties of ornamental grasses make this a fun addition.

 With a fence and grasses in place, you’ll need to make sure that you have a way to supervise young swimmers with a clear view- and that’s where this deck comes in.
 Elevated just a few feet off the ground, this umbrella-shaded deck offers just enough space for parents to gather and relax comfortably while making sure young swimmers stay safe.
 These homeowners opted for concrete steps, but wood deck steps can be built or purchased pre-fabricated.
+I believe I would have opted for the wood step to match the rest of the decking…but preferences aside – this solution get the job done beautifully.

 This above ground pool privacy deck setup even has space for a clothesline!
 Strung off to the side, the space between raised overlook deck and the perimeter fence makes a great place to install a line for drying towels and swimsuits.
 Also concealed by the privacy fence and ornamental landscaping, it’s hung to dry here are less visible from other areas of the yard.